datacamp-content-public/courses-code-reviews-in-python-keith-singleton/slides/chapter_1_68da53846fe21cd14eaa9fbe784742cb.md

 `@lower_third`

 name: Keith Singleton
 title: Data Scientists, Data Science Breaks LLC

 `@script`
 Hello, my name is Keith Singleton.
+Data Scientists for Data Science Breaks LLC.
 In this lesson I will introduce you to functional issues that are common to come across during a Code Review.
-Our main objective is to identify the three main types of functional issues you will come across within your code.
+Our main objective is to identify common functional issues you will come across within your code.

 ---